 His Master’s thesis addressed the role of marine protected areas in the resilience and recovery of tropical coral ecosystems following the 2016 pan-global bleaching event across shallow to upper-mesophotic depths.
 To study this, Felix investigated atoll and fringing reefs in Pohnpei, Micronesia.
 Previously, Felix had been awarded the 2016 European Rolex Scholarship for aspiring marine scientists and SCUBA divers, and a BSc (Hons) from the Scottish Association for Marine Science.
 For his BSc project, Felix studied the last glacial maximum and post glacial quaternary history of a strait in western Svalbard, the Norwegian Arctic.
-He now works as a research assistant on the iAtlantic project.
+He now works is a PhD student on ABC_Celtic Sea.

 Felix’s research interests include sedimentology, paleoceanography and paleoecology to understand climate change, the conservation of marine ecosystems threatened by global warming as well as blue solutions to halt anthropogenic greenhouse gas emissions.